 Program overview

-The Electrical Engineering Technician - Power program spans a total of two academic years, consisting of periods of 8 months each.
-For those opting for the co-op stream, the program extends to an additional year, allowing students to gain valuable work experience.
-Here are some key features of the program structure:
+The Electrical Engineering Technician - Power program is structured to provide comprehensive training over a two-year period, consisting of two academic years (periods of 8 months each).
+For those opting for the co-op stream, an additional year of co-op experience is included, allowing students to gain practical, on-the-job training.

-• Fast Track option available, enabling completion of the two-year diploma in just 16 months.
+• Fast Track option allows completion of the program in 16 months for non-co-op students

-• Integrated technician-apprenticeship program that may grant credit towards the in-school portion of an Industrial Electrician apprenticeship.
+• Integrated technician-apprenticeship program may grant credit towards the Industrial Electrician (442A) apprenticeship

 Featured Experiences

-The Electrical Engineering Technician - Power program offers several unique features that enhance the learning experience:
+The Electrical Engineering Technician - Power program offers a variety of unique experiences that enhance learning and practical application:

 • Hands-on practical labs that foster teamwork and problem-solving skills.